kenschenke/Pascal65/docs/docs/screen/setuppercase.md

 ## Description

-*SetLowerCase* is a part of the screen library.
+*SetUpperCase* is a part of the screen library.
 You must reference the screen library in a *Uses* statement.

 This procedure sets the current character set to upper case.